AustinWise/austinwise.github.com/_posts/2015-08-16-csharp-vs-clr.markdown

 be implmented on the client side.
 The idea is a base class of the proxy can implement just the methods from an interface it wants to execute locally.
 The generated proxy subclass will fill in all the methods the base class did not define and complete the implemention of the interface.
-In C# it's perfectly to have a subclass implment an interface in this way, even if the methods on the base class are not `virtual`.
+In C# it's perfectly valid to have a subclass implement an interface in this way, even if the methods on the base class are not `virtual`.
 However the [CreateType] method on `TypeBuilder` was throwing an `System.TypeLoadException` exception with the error complaining that the method